 The Company regularly applies for registration of its trademarks in countries in which it does business, including the United States, and over the years the Company has had numerous trademarks registered and patents issued in these countries.
-John Koss has been recognized for creating the stereophone industry with the first SP3 stereophone in 1958.
-The Company has trademarks to protect the brand name Koss and its logotype on its products.
-These trademarks are maintained throughout the countries in which the Company sells its products.
-The Company also holds many design patents that protect the unique visual appearance of some of its products.
-These trademarks and patents are important to differentiate Koss from its competitors.
-Certain of the Company's trademarks are of material value and importance to the conduct of its business.
 The Company considers protection of its proprietary developments important; however, the Company's business is not, in the opinion of management, materially dependent upon any single trademark or patent.